Finn Bálor: Bálor Club (2017–2018)

 On 1 January 2018 episode of Raw, Bálor teamed with Luke Gallows and Karl Anderson to defeat Elias and The Miztourage (Curtis Axel and Bo Dallas) in a six–man tag team match.
 The following week, the trio officially reunited and formed "Bálor Club", an homage to their former stable.
 That same night, they defeated Intercontinental Champion Roman Reigns and Raw Tag Team Champions Seth Rollins and Jason Jordan in a six–man tag team match.
 On 28 January, at the Royal Rumble, Bálor entered his first Royal Rumble match at number 2, lasting over 57 minutes and eliminating four participants before being eliminated by John Cena.
-Bálor competed for the first time in an Elimination Chamber match at the namesake pay–per–view on 25 February, where he entered last but was the second participant eliminated by Braun Strowman.
+Bálor competed for the first time in an Elimination Chamber match at the namesake pay–per–view on 25 February, where he was first entered but was the second participant eliminated by Braun Strowman.
 Over the next two months, Bálor started a short feud with The Miz and Seth Rollins over the Intercontinental Championship, which led to a triple threat match at WrestleMania 34 on 8 April (which was also Bálor's Wrestlemania debut) where Rollins won the title.
 At the Greatest Royal Rumble event on 27 April, Bálor once again unsuccessfully challenged for the Intercontinental Championship in a fatal four–way ladder match against Rollins, Miz and Samoa Joe.
 Bálor competed in a Money in the Bank ladder match on 17 June, however, the match was ultimately won by Braun Strowman.